If you’re an author and you need a website, or you just want to upgrade your existing one, then read on…

 All costs are payable on presentation of invoice.

 These are all the WordPress sites I’ve created or worked on in the last few years, ranging from corporate to boutique and independent companies.
-Author websites include Clare Barry, Elsa Winkler, Jenna Bennett, Jessica Soderberg, Sophie Claire, Vada K Belle.
+Author websites include N.A.Cooper, Clare Barry, Elsa Winkler, Jenna Bennett, Jessica Soderberg, Sophie Claire and Vada K Belle.